JaimeStill/vscode-dotnet/README.md

     * Enables support for roslyn analyzers, code fixes and rulesets.
     * See [Overview of Source Code Analysis](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview?view=vs-2022)
 * **OmniSharp**: Use Modern .NET
-    * Use OmniSharp biuld for .NET 6.
+    * Use OmniSharp build for .NET 6.
 This version **does not** support non-SDK style .NET Framework projects, including Unity.
 SDK-style Framework, .NET Core, and .NET 5+ projects should see significant performance improvements.

 **JSON Settings**
 ```json